jrojas9206/bearconsole/README.md

 </figure>

-The games can be run also on the terminal.
-An example of the game running in the console can be seen in figure 2.
+The games can also be run on the terminal.
+An example of a game running on the console is shown in Figure 2.

 <figure>
     <p align="center">